niroma/Wp-image-optimizer/README.txt

 1. Install littleutils on your Linux server (step-by-step instructions are below).
 1. Upload the 'wp-image-optimizer' plugin to your '/wp-content/plugins/' directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Navigate to the settings page (Media >> WP Image Optimizer) to optimize your files
 1. Done!

 = Installing littleutils: Ubuntu 11.04 (32-bit) =